CeilingFanGuides

 Floor fans

-Floor fans are more efficient than ceiling fans.
 The blades on a floor fan are much smaller than those on a ceiling fan, which makes them more energy efficient.
 These fans are ideal for use in garages, exercise areas, and even on your patios outside.

 The resulting low power consumption reduces running costs because you don’t need as many batteries or other power sources for operation.